 This group has species that are flattened like rays or plaice.
-This is an ideal adaption for living on the bottom of the sea in sandy places.
-It is easy for a carpet shark to bury itself in sand and wait for a good meal to come along.
+This is an ideal adaptation for living on the bottom of the sea in sandy places.
+It is easy for a Carpet Shark to bury itself in sand and wait for a good meal to come along.
 Then, in a flash, the fish can throw off the sand and grab its prey.

 Saw Sharks (Pristiophoriformes)

 These often have a long snout with plenty of teeth they can use to slash their prey.
 They can look like fish with a chainsaw attached to their head.
-Fortunately they are quite small- usually no more than a meter in length but sometimes close to 2 meters.
+Fortunately, they are quite small – usually no more than a meter in length but sometimes close to two meters.

 They eat small fish, squid, and crustaceans.

 They are at home in the Pacific, the Atlantic, and the Indian Oceans.
 In cooler regions, they are found in shallow water.
 In warm water, they venture deeper.

 An unusual feature is that they give birth to live young.

 Squaliformes: the Dogfish Sharks, Bramble Sharks, and Rough Sharks

 This includes the common but tiny Lantern Shark that sports fishermen often catch.
 It usually grows to about six inches long.

 The group also includes the Dogfish Sharks, which are also common.
 There are some large species like the Greenland and Pacific sleeper sharks, which can grow to eight meters in length.